 You better have enough healing items on you when you reach Ultimecia's castle, because once you enter, you can't get out.
 To make matters worse, you don't have access to your abilities until you beat a certain boss.

 Final Fantasy X

 In Final Fantasy X, there is an airship battle against "Overdrive Sin" near the end of the story.
 Meaning that, basically, you can only inflict damage with magic because of how far away the target is at the start of the fight (the only one who can hit it with melee the entire time is Wakka).
 Sin's Overdrive gauge will fill up a bit every turn, and once it's full, it'll use an attack that causes an automatic game over.
 Doesn't even inflict damage, because it attacks the airship itself, (and razes half of Spira) so even if you've powered your characters up enough to survive both the attack and thefall, you just can't reach Sin.
 If you have only one file, you save right before the battle, and you're underleveled or have been neglecting to train Wakka or your magic users (primarily Lulu at that point), then you're completely screwed.

 There is one way and one way only to get out of this situation without having to restart the entire game from scratch: Yojimbo.
-If you had the foresight to bring him, his Zanmato Overdrive is capable of a one hit kill against absolutely every single enemy in the game regardless of how low your personal stats are.
+If you had the foresight to bring this optional but fairly easily attainable summon, his Zanmato Overdrive is capable of a one hit kill against absolutely every single enemy in the game regardless of how low your personal stats are.
 But his willingness to use Zanmato is directly influenced by how much he likes you and how much money you have - if he hates your guts and/or haven't got a penny to your name you really are finished.

 The siege of Bevelle immediately after fighting Evrae is also like this for some people if they're under-leveled, although having some equipment abilities can make it drastically easier (Stonestrike, Fireproof/Fire Eater).